wplandingkit/docs/php-api.md

 ## Usage Guide

-The following sections outline, in a little more detail, the various ways to create and manipulate domains via the API.
+The following sections outline in a little more detail the various ways to create and manipulate domains via the API.

 Be mindful that domains that have been moved to the trash are considered non-existent and cannot be retrieved using the API functions.
+This should ensure that trashed domains do not interfere with the creation of new domains using the same host name.

 ### Inserting a new domain into the database